joaomicunha/computer_vision_resources/README.md

 - The content of the filter is normally treated as hyperparameters of the network and tuned during training.
 - Strided convolutions move by s pixels (instead of 1).
 - floor((n + 2p - f)/s) + 1) is the final shape of a 1D matrix convolved by a f x f filter with padding p and stride s.
+- Cross-correlation in traditional math books will rotate the kernel matrix first but in deep-learning is called convolution and it doesn't rotate.
+- For RGB images, we convolve over volume with filters of f x f x n_channels and the number of channels in the image should match the number of channels in the filter.  a 6x6x3 image convolved with a 3x3x3 filter still returns a 2D matrix of 4x4 because we multiply and sum all the pixels of the filter with the section of the image.
+- We can convolve the same image simultaneously by 2 filters (example 3x3x3 and 3x3x3).
+This will return a 4x4x2 matrix (where 2 is the number of filters).
+- A great thing about convolutional layers is that the size and number of the filters is agnostic of the size of the input.
+This makes the process quite scalable and is less prone to overfitting, as the number of parameters is kept relatively small. so a conv layer with 4 3x3x3 parameters will have 27 + 1 (bias) * 4 parameters.
+- Conv nets use also Pooling layers (together with convolutional layers).
+- In Pooling we also have stride and filter size and based on that, we take an operation in a region.
+MaxPooling will take tthe max value on the fxf region.
+- The intuition is that the MaxPooling will preserve a relevant feature from in a filter region.
+- Pooling doesn't have parameters to learn (weights) only hyperparameters stride and filter shape f.
+- In volume (for RGB images) the pooling operation is made independent of channel.
+So the output will be as deep as the input.
+- Another less popular pooling operation is AveragePooling.
+- Output of a Pooling layer is given by the same formula as the output of a convolutional layer (without p as pooling normally doesn't use pooling).
+- Conv layers are followed by Pooling normally.
+- As we go deeper in a CNN, nH and nW tend to decrease and nC (channels/volume) tend to increase.
+- Convolutions are useful due to 'parameter sharing' (vertical edges can be useful in different places of the image) and 'sparsity of connections' (each output pixel is only dependent on a small number of pixels).

+**Week 2: Overview**

 ## Cool articles and resources: